Big names, not so big crowd: Brazil held by Senegal in Singapore friendly

 Neymar had his chance minutes later, after Jesus was blatantly tugged back just outside the box.
 But the PSG man could only direct his dipping effort over, to his disappointment.

-Peppered by niggly fouls and refereeing decisions which drew the ire of both sides - the game petered to a close.
+Peppered by niggly fouls and refereeing decisions that drew the ire of both sides - the game petered to a close.

 But there was one bright spark - a Mohamed Salah doppelganger in the stands - who drew loud cheers and rapturous applause.